In this post I want to share with you how I did the humidity measurement in my bathroom.

 One way or another, I am currently using this module on my Raspberry Pi.
 Measuring the voltages and temperature is as easy as reading the sysfs files.
 Then I am just calculating a real humidity value from the userspace.

-I am also setting the IAD configuration bit to 0 (once at system start), because I don’t need the DS2438 to measure current A/D data and shadow it to the EEPROM (it is doing this by default).
+I am also clearing the IAD configuration bit to 0 (once at system start), because I don’t need the DS2438 to measure current A/D data and shadow it to the EEPROM (it is doing this by default).